-Overall, 64% of patients in the audit were diagnosed following a referral from their GP, and 13% were diagnosed after an emergency admission.
+Overall, 65% of patients in the audit were diagnosed following a GP referral, and 13% were diagnosed after an emergency admission.

-For oesophageal cancer, 11% of patients were diagnosed following an emergency admission, compared to 19% of patients with stomach cancer.
+For oesophageal cancer, 10% of patients were diagnosed following an emergency admission, compared to 19% of patients with stomach cancer.